The best Black Friday 2018 deal on Apple AirPods

 Apple AirPods are a lot like Apple EarPods -- just without the wires.
 But you pay for that cord-free freedom: AirPods list for $159, and discounts are rare (and usually small).
 But Black Friday is coming, and that means deals on everything, right?

 Sam's Club had a great deal on AirPods earlier this month ($129), but that sale has expired.
-Instead, we're seeing two other notable offers.
+Instead, we're seeing three other notable offers.

 Product: Apple AirPods